TOAST-DOCS/API-Gateway/en/console-guide.md

 3. The list of connected stage can be checked.
     - **Stage URL**: The stage URL is connected.
     - **Usage Plan**: The usage plan information is connected.

+## Custom domain
+Default stage domain is randomly issued in {Region}-{ServiceId}-{StageName}.api.nhncloudservice.com format.
+Instead of domains randomly issued as custom domains, users can create domains in {CustomDomainPrefix}.capi.nhncloudservice.com format by specifying the domain's prefix.

+### Create custom domain
+1. Go to **Custom Domain**
+2. Click **Create Custom Domain**.
+3. Custom domain: Enter the prefix of domain that you want to create in custom domain.
+The entered value is specified in {CustomDomainPrefix} part of {CustomDomainPrefix}.capi.nhncloudservice.com domain.
+4. GSLB Domain: Enter the GSLB domain to configure API Gateway region redundancy.
+For more information about API Gateway Region Redundancy Guide, see [API Gateway Region Redundancy Guide](./console-guide/#_??).
+5. Click **Create** button to create a custom domain in {CustomDomainPrefix}.capi.nhncloudservice.com format.

+> **[Note]**Custom domain
+> Custom domain is to be created with strings of at least 2 characters, up to 50 alphanumeric characters, numbers and - characters.
+> Must be unique across API Gateway services.

+### Delete custom domain

+1. Go to **Custom Domain**
+2. Select custom domain to delete
+2. Click on **Delete Custom Domain** button.
+3. If clicking on the **Delete** button, confirmation window for deletion is to be displayed.
+4. Click on **Confirm** button when the confirmation window appears.
+Deleted data cannot be recovered.

+> **[Note]** Unable to delete custom domain
+> Custom domains connected to stage cannot be deleted.
+> Please disconnect custom domain in stage and then delete.

+### Connect stage of custom domain
+1. Go to stage to connect with custom domain
+2. Go to stage tab>custom domain tab
+3. Click on **Connect with Stage** button in the custom domain you want to connect to.

+### Disconnect stage from a custom domain
+1. Go to the stage where you want to disconnect the custom domain.
+2. Go to stage tab>custom domain tab
+3. Click on **Disconnect from Stage** button in the custom domain that you want to disconnect.

+> **[Note]** When disconnecting a stage, API cannot be called to a custom domain.
+> When you disconnect a stage of custom domain, the stage API can no longer be called to the custom domain.
+> Please make sure that there are no clients calling the API using the custom domain and then disconnect.

+## API Gateway region redundancy
+If the region where the API Gateway is located fails, the API Gateway for that region may not operate normally.
+To operate API Gateway service without the impact of a specific region failure, you can avoid it by configuring the API Gateway for multiple regions with redundancy.
+The following is a scenario in which API Gateway is newly configured in the existing Pangyo Region and the API Gateway is configured in Pyeongchon Region to redundancy the Region.

+### 1\\.
+Service and Create stage in Pyeongchon Region
+1. Create API Gateway service in Pyeongchon region.
+2. Registers the same resources as the Pangyo Region Stage in operation with the API Gateway service in Pyeongchon Region.
+In order to transfer easily, download the resources registered on the stage through [Stage > Import Resource ](./console-guide/#_20) as Swagger file, then you can register a resource with the downloaded Swagger file through [Resource > Import Resource](./console-guide/#_3).
+3. Create a stage for Pyeongchon region and if there is a stage setting required, modify and deploy the stage.

+> [Note] Resources > Stage plug-in settings when importing resources.
+> When importing resources with Swagger file, do not import the plug-ins set on stage.
+Please add the necessary plug-ins separately in stage setting.

+### 2. Create GSLB
+This guide uses the GSLB of NHN Cloud DNS Plus service.
+For more information on setting up GSLB, refer to [DNS Plus Console Usage Guide](https://docs.nhncloud.com/ko/Network/DNS%20Plus/ko/console-guide/).

+1. Go to DNS Plus service
+2. Create GSLB
+3. Create health check.
+    * For Health check path, registered health check resource path by configuring resource method to use for health check in API Gateway in Pangyo and Pyeongchon regions.
+    * A pool that failed health check is excluded from service.
+4. Create Pool
+    * For health check in Create Pool, select the health check that you created above.
+    * For endpoint address, enter API Gateway stage domain for Pangyo and Pyeongchon regions.
+    * For weights and states, set according to redundancy structure (Active, Active-StandBy) that you want to configure.
+5. Check whether or not the status of the pool connected with the GSLB is ACTIVE.

+### 3. Create custom domain
+1. Create a custom domain to be used in Pangyo and Pyeongchon Region when calling Stage API.
+You have to create a custom domain for each region, and have to create it with the same custom domain.
+2. When creating a custom domain, enter the GSLB domain that you created in GSLB domain

+### 4. Connect custom domain to stages in each region
+1. Connect the custom domains you created to each API Gateway stage in Pangyo and Pyeongchon Region.
+For more information, refer to [ Guide to connect Custom Domain with stage ](./console-guide/#_??).
+2. Check whether or not the API is successfully called to the custom domain and that traffic is distributed according to GSLB configuration.